Pee WeeUpdatedWednesday March 4, 2020 byBrookwood Athletic Association Baseball & Softball.

 C. The pitching rubber or a pitching mark will be placed 30 feet from home plate on a direct line between home plate and second base for the purpose of kid pitch.

 The pitcher must wear a facemask and heart (chest) guard.
+All batters must have a chin strap on their helmet.

 Each batter will receive a total of five (5) pitches or three (3) strikes (constituted by a swing and a miss or a foul ball except on the third strike) from her adult coach.
 A batter will not be called out on strikes as long as she is fouling the ball.